 A diagnosis of a life-threatening illness sent one woman on a journey she could never have predicted.
-Thankfully, her family was financially prepared for the fight of her life.

 At the time, Natalie's life was on a predictable course.
 At 36, she was married with two young children, a mortgage and a job she enjoyed.
 The family dog completed the picture of a typical Australian family.